 6. Make sure you are eating enough calories

 On average, breastfeeding burns between 200-500 calories a day, depending on your baby’s age and how much breast milk you are producing.
 An exclusively breastfeeding mother needs to take in, on average, 300-500 calories per day above normal caloric intake to maintain weight.
 Working breastfeeding moms are often juggling many things at once.
 If you are not making eating a priority, or if you simply are not eating enough, you will notice a dip in supply.
 Make sure to eat breakfast (oatmeal can help increase breast milk supply).
-Try adding in one or two calorie dense and nutritious snacks throughout your work day (mixed nuts, granola bar, hard boiled eggs, banana + nut butter, lactation cookies, etc.).
+Try adding in one or two calorie dense and nutritious snacks throughout your work day (healthy fudge, mixed nuts, granola bar, hard boiled eggs, banana + nut butter, lactation cookies, etc.).
 Or you could add in a few Oreos. 😉

 You could also try incorporating one of our lactation recipes into your morning.
 Oatmeal is recognized as a food that helps moms produce more breast milk: